pferreirafabricio/handling-errors/README.md

 Exceptions are an excellent solution for the errors you don't know how to handle.
 And you should catch and handle them at the lowest level possible.

+---

+Don't use Result if:

+- If you need the exception stack trace
+- If you don't plan to handle the failure
+- If you care about performance (allocations)
+- If you can't recover from a failure - it's simpler to throw an exception

 ## 📚 References

 - [The Error Handbook, Part 1 – Two Ways to Categorize Errors](https://spin.atomicobject.com/categorize-software-errors/)